 Overvalued Stocks Meaning

-Overvalued stocks are the major instruments used by traders to cover short positions, which means them selling their shares to again purchase them back when the price dips to the market standard.
-Traders may also deal in stocks which may be an outcome of premium paid because of the brand name or superior management associated with the company which sharply increases the value of the stock when compared to peer stocks operating in the same industry.
+List of overvalued stocks are the primary instruments traders use to cover shortCover ShortShort covering refers to buying already sold security which is borrowed in anticipation of a fall in price to cover the short position.
+A Short position is created by short-selling or selling of security initially borrowed with the expectation of buying at a lower price. positions, which means they sell their shares to purchase them again when the price dips to the market standard.
+Traders may also deal in stocks, which may be an outcome of the premium paid because of the brand name or superior management associated with the company, which sharply increases the value of the stock when compared to peer stocks operating in the same industry.

-Analysts doing a comparison can create a bucket where they take few stocks trading at a high price to earnings ratio and along with it take some stocks of companies operating in the same industry with low price to earnings ratio and see how much the P/E is differing.
-To quote an example we can talk about a stock that is being traded at $180 and has earnings per share or EPS as $6.
-Thus we see the P/E here is dividing the market value of a stock by earnings per share which is 180/6 = 30.
-Thus, the stock is being traded in the market at 30 times more than what its earning is actually.
+Analysts making comparisons can create a bucket where they take a few stocks trading at a high price-to-earnings ratio and take some stocks of companies operating in the same industry with a low price-to-earnings ratio and see how much the P/E differs.
+For example, we can talk about a stock traded at $180 and has earnings per shareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
+It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
+The higher the earnings per share (EPS), the more profitable the company is. or EPS of $6.
+Thus we see the P/E here is dividing the market value of a stock by earnings per share, which is 180/6 = 30.
+Therefore, the stock is being traded in the market at 30 times more than what its earning is actually.

-Another example of overvalued stock can be the OTT digital platform company called Netflix which is a very common online application used in every nook and corner of the world.
-This company had an initial share price of $120 when it started with and eventually peaked to close to $200.
+Another example of overvalued stock can be the OTT digital platform company called Netflix, a very common online application used in every nook and corner of the world.
+This company had an initial share price of $120 when it started and eventually peaked too close to $200.
 The rise shifted its PE ratioPE RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. to close to 240.
-The stock is now trading at almost 28 times to what its book value is.
-Though being overvalued analyst still consider the stock and has provided a rating of buying or outperform based solely on the belief that it has the potential to justify its overvaluation.
+The stock is now trading at almost 28 times its book valueBook ValueThe book value formula determines the net asset value receivable by the common shareholders if the company dissolves.
+It is calculated by deducting the preferred stocks and total liabilities from the total assets of the company..
+Though being overvalued, the analyst still considers the stock and has provided a rating of buying or outperforming based solely on the belief that it has the potential to justify its overvaluation.

-Overvalued Stocks vs Undervalued Stocks
+Overvalued Stocks Vs. Undervalued Stocks

 On the other hand, undervalued stocks are just the opposite of overvalued stocks.
-It generally sells at a rate which is quite lower to what it’s intrinsic or book value is.
+It generally sells at a rate that is quite lower than what its intrinsic or book value is.
 To calculate the intrinsic valueCalculate The Intrinsic ValueIntrinsic value is defined as the net present value of all future free cash flows to equity (FCFE) generated by a company over the course of its existence.
-It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., one can refer to the company’s financial statement and other fundamentals like cash flow, ROA, management of capital etc. These stocks are very good in the long run provided the company is performing as buying at a low price can fetch high returns on a market correctionMarket CorrectionMarket Correction is usually referred to as a fall of 10% or more from its latest high.
+It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., one can refer to the company’s financial statement and other fundamentals like cash flow, ROA, management of capital, etc. These stocks are excellent in the long run, provided the company performs as buying at a low price can fetch high returns on a market correctionMarket CorrectionMarket Correction is usually referred to as a fall of 10% or more from its latest high.
 It happens due to various reasons such as declining macro-economic factors, intense pessimism across the economy, securities specific factors, over-inflation in the markets, and so on..